akamai/esi-test-server-docker/README.md

-# ETS Docker Image
+# Akamai ETS Docker Image

 ## About
-This container runs the Akamai ESI Test Server.
+This container runs the Akamai Edge Side Includes Test Server.
 The container OS is Ubuntu 14.04 Trusty Tahr.
 Configuration is set via environment variables passed via Docker.

+For more information on ESI, please visit https://www.akamai.com/us/en/support/esi.jsp.
+For code samples, see http://esi-examples.akamai.com/.

 ## Running
 By default, the servers run on ports 80 (ETS) and 81 (sandbox), with a hostname